theamandawang/NCS-2021-Writeup/CM01/README.md

 ![frame.png](https://github.com/theamandawang/NCS-2021-Writeup/blob/main/CM01/frame.png)

-Scanning this QR code with my phone camera, I got:
+Scanning this QR code with my phone camera, I got the message:
+> Hey, I've put the flag into the other file using the same trick we always use.
+You know what to do. :)